micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 -   **Axis**: Name of axis
--   **Controller Name**: Name of the controller as defined in the hardware configuration wizard of micro-manager
+-   **Controller Name**: Name of the controller as defined in the hardware configuration wizard of Micro-Manager
 -   **Limit\_um**: define a limit for the Z stage in µm.
 Range is 0...<Limit_um>
 -   **Stage**: stage type (see notes below)